 - disabled persons can make better use of this Wiki.

 - Don’t flood/plaster articles with full-size pictures.
 It strains the eyes to read!

 - Adhere to Wikipedia Style when outlining articles:

 - Begin articles with a sentence or two that roughly describes what the article is about, highlight keywords also appearing in the article name,

 - Use separate sections for Weblink collections and footnotes at the very end of the article,

 - Don’t use the Single-Equals sign for sections, this is already implied by the article heading.

 Please consult me before introducing new categories.

-- POWER 8 is the first CPU with complete little endian support, that is required by most free and current Linux Distros like Debian (ppc64el).
-For older POWERs you need to find an appropriately older Distro that supports big endian (PPC64) CPUs.
+- POWER 8 is the first CPU with complete little endian support, which is required by most free and current Linux distros like Debian (ppc64el).
+For older machines you need to find an appropriately older distro version that still supports big endian (PPC64) CPUs.
 Currently, Debian PPC64 support is unofficial.
 See SupportedArchitectures in the Debian Wiki.